Alfred G. Redfield: Earliest research

 Charles P. Slichter wrote that "In 1955, Redfield showed that the conventional theory of saturation did not properly account for the experimental facts of nuclear resonance in solids...[Redfield] showed that the conventional approach essentially defied the second law of thermodynamics."

-Redfield studied NMR with Charles Pence Slichter, assisting with early super conductivity experiments at University of Illinois, Urbana and published the Redfield Theory as a postdoc under Nicolaas Bloembergen at Harvard.
-At first he studied electron removal in argon, hydrogen and crypton, and the movement of electrons in photo conductors, including his doctoral thesis on the hall effect in diamonds and salt crystals.
+Redfield studied NMR with Charles Pence Slichter, assisting with early superconductivity experiments at University of Illinois, Urbana and published the Redfield Theory as a postdoc under Nicolaas Bloembergen at Harvard.
+At first he studied electron removal in argon, hydrogen and crypton, and the movement of electrons in photoconductors, including his doctoral thesis on the Hall effect in diamonds and salt crystals.

 After his breakthrough work on relaxation theory, he continued to produce papers on nuclear spin relaxation.

 Discovery of the Redfield relaxation theory and equation

-Redfield's original article published in the IBM Journal in 1957, and then in the first issue of Advanced Magnetic Resonance in 1965, "The Theory of Relaxation Processes" explained observations that molecules excited with RF in a magnetic field did not relax as expected in terms of classical thermodynamics, but could be explained in terms of quantum physics, yielding a semi-classic explanation of nuclear spin in metals.
-The theory continues to be useful not only in NMR, but in optics and computational quantum mechanics as well.
+Redfield's original article published in the IBM Journal in 1957, and then in the first issue of Advanced Magnetic Resonance in 1965, "The Theory of Relaxation Processes" explained observations that molecules excited with RF in a magnetic field did not relax as expected in terms of classical thermodynamics but could be explained in terms of quantum physics, yielding a semi-classic explanation of nuclear spin in metals.
+The theory continues to be useful not only in NMR but in optics and computational quantum mechanics as well.

 The theory streamlined analysis of atomic relationships and explained observations that NMR scientists had not fully theorized.
 The theory helped explain spin temperature, rotating frame, nuclear spin relaxation, and predicted adiabatic demagnetization and remagnetization in a spin-locked state, and short correlation time.

 General spectroscopy

-Redfield's interests included discovering techniques to advance the practice of NMR for the purpose of nuclear induction spectroscopy, super conducting magnets, current regulator for inductive loads, practical demonstration and proof of theory, nuclear spin thermodynamics, rare spins in solids, two dimensional NMR efficiencies, computing and data processing, isotope labeling, nuclear Overhauser effect, proteins and their macromolecules in solution, phospholipid approaches.
-He devised a field cycling device to rapidly move a sample in and out of field that became a precursor to modern fast field cycling instrumentation.
+Redfield's interests included discovering techniques to advance the practice of NMR for the purpose of nuclear induction spectroscopy, super conducting magnets, current regulator for inductive loads, practical demonstration and proof of theory, nuclear spin thermodynamics, rare spins in solids, two-dimensional NMR efficiencies, computing and data processing, isotope labeling, nuclear Overhauser effect, proteins and their macromolecules in solution, phospholipid approaches.
+He devised a field cycling device to rapidly move a sample in and out of the field that became a precursor to modern fast field cycling instrumentation.